FreeCAD/FPA/handbook/corporate/AISBL/mandatory_tasks.md

 Registering to the VAT is mandatory for all associations or companies engaging in commercial activities (the selling of goods or services).
 See [registering instructions here](creation).
 Once an association is registered, it must:

-* File monthly (default) or quarterly (if allowed at creation) reports, stating the total amount of operations (in and out) subject to VAT.
+* File monthly (default) or quarterly (if allowed, must be asked for when registering the AISBL at VAT) reports, stating the total amount of operations (in and out) subject to VAT.
 Reports must follow a [specific calendar](https://finances.belgium.be/fr/entreprises/tva/declaration/declaration-periodique#q4).
 If no VAT operation has been done, a null report must be filed anyway

 * Reports are filed online (needs a belgian ID card and be a registered admin of the AISBL, or an accountant)